 ‘ICT service supply chain’ means a sequence of contractual arrangements connected with the ICT service being provided by the direct ICT third-party service provider to the financial entity, starting with the direct ICT third-party service provider which has one or multiple other ICT third-party service providers as counterparties (subcontractors);

 ‘rank’ means the position of an ICT third-party service provider in the ICT service supply chain.

+‘subcontractor’ means an ICT third-party service provider or ICT intra-group service provider that provides ICT services to another ICT third-party service provider in the same ICT service supply chain.

 Article 2 Ranking of ICT third-party providers in the supply chain